baraline/convst/README.md

 # This package is moving to the aeon-toolkit.
 Starting from v0.3.0, this package will not be updated, bugfixes will still be included if issues are raised.
 You can already find RDST in the Aeon package at https://github.com/aeon-toolkit/ .
 Further improvements are planned for further speeding up RDST, these improvement will only be implemented in aeon.
-All the functionnalities of this package will be ported into Aeon when I got some time, for now, only the transformer for univariate and multivariate series of even length have been implemented.
+The functionnalities of this package will be ported into Aeon when I got some time, for now, the following are available in aeon latest release:
+- RDST transformer for univariate and multivariate series of even length.
+- RDST classifier for univariate and multivariate series of even length.

+If these functionnalities are what you need, I highly recommend that you use aeon as I spent more time on the aeon implementation and tests compared to convst.

 # Readme
 Welcome to the convst repository.
 It contains the implementation of the `Random Dilated Shapelet Transform (RDST)` along with other works in the same area.